emjchou/Credit_Risk_Analysis/README.md

 Recall, or Sensitivity, is a ratio of true positive outcomes to actually true outcomes.

+In the case of credit risk analysis, Accuracy will represent a measure of how often the model makes correct predictions, Precision for high_risk will represent how often a predicted high risk candidate is actually high risk, and Recall for high_risk will represent how often an actual high risk candidate is labeled as high risk.
+With these definitions in mind, the following classification reports (containing precision and recall) and accuracy scores can be examined.

 ### Classification Reports

-Naive Random Oversampling (RandomOverSampler model) Balanced accuracy score: 0.6463970560994359
+#### Naive Random Oversampling (RandomOverSampler model)
+Balanced accuracy score: 0.6463970560994359
 Precision for high_risk: 0.01
 Recall for high_risk: 0.71
 ![Oversampling with RandomOverSampler](/Images/RandomOverSampler_classificationReport.PNG)

-SMOTE Oversampling
+#### SMOTE Oversampling
 Balanced accuracy score: 0.6586230769943224
-Precision for high_risk:
+Precision for high_risk: 0.01
-Recall for high_risk:
+Recall for high_risk: 0.63
 ![Oversampling with SMOTE](/Images/SMOTE_classificationReport.PNG)

-ClusterCentroids Undersampling
+#### ClusterCentroids Undersampling
 Balanced accuracy score: 0.5442369453268994
 Precision for high_risk: 0.01
 Recall for high_risk: 0.69
 ![Undersampling with ClusterCentroids](/Images/ClusterCentroids_classificationReport.PNG)

-SMOTEENN Combination Sampling
+#### SMOTEENN Combination Sampling
 Balanced accuracy score: 0.6664711051320287
-Precision for high_risk:
+Precision for high_risk: 0.01
-Recall for high_risk:
+Recall for high_risk: 0.73
 ![Combination Sampling with SMOTEENN](/Images/SMOTEENN_classificationReport.PNG)

-BalancedRandomForestClassifier Ensemble Learning
+#### BalancedRandomForestClassifier Ensemble Learning
 Balanced accuracy score: 0.8735251380412671
-Precision for high_risk:
+Precision for high_risk: 0.03
-Recall for high_risk:
+Recall for high_risk: 0.70
 ![Ensemble Learning with BalancedRandomForestClassifier](/Images/BalancedRandomForestClassifier_classificationReport.PNG)

-EasyEnsembleClassifier Ensemble Learning
+#### EasyEnsembleClassifier Ensemble Learning
 Balanced accuracy score: 0.9154459266085636
-Precision for high_risk:
+Precision for high_risk: 0.05
-Recall for high_risk:
+Recall for high_risk: 0.93
 ![Ensemble Learning with EasyEnsembleClassifier](/Images/EasyEnsembleClassifier_classificationReport.PNG)